kergoth/dotvim-old/README.rst

 - repeat: enable repeating supported plugin maps with "."
 - securemodelines: Secure, user-configurable modeline support
 - snipmate: TextMate-style snippets for Vim
+- smarttabs: Use tabs for indent, spaces for alignment
 - speeddating: use CTRL-A/CTRL-X to increment dates, times, and more
 - sudo: allows one to edit a file with prevledges from an unprivledged session.